-We think Lake Natron Camp, Ngare Sero is simply brilliant, one of our favourite camps in Africa!
-Great value, amazing location and a camp that should be included by anyone on a trip to northern Tanzania!
+We think Lake Natron Camp, Ngare Sero is simply brilliant, one of our favorite camps in Africa!
+Great value, amazing location, and a camp that should be included by anyone on a trip to northern Tanzania!
 High praise indeed…so go and see it!
-Not convinced yet?
-Take a look at our Lake Natron Camp blog to find out more.

 ACCESS & LOCATION:

 It is also exceptionally well placed for exploring the Lake Natron area.

 The main area consists of a Bedouin-style tent, underneath mesh net to ensure that guests keep cool.
 It is decorated in an informal manner, with hammocks, substantial cushions, and sumptuous Persian rugs.
 However, there is also a long table for dining.
 Not far from camp, there is a spring leading into a soda lake that forms a natural swimming pool!

 The camp has ten guest tents, named ‘Bedu shade’ tents.
 These are designed and patented by the owner/director of the camp.
 A wide mesh net covers the accommodation, guaranteeing shade and encouraging fresh breezes.
 All tents boast full-size beds with high-quality bedding, lounge area with table and directors’ chairs, en-suite facilities comprising compost toilet and shower, and private path to the soda lake.